 You may be new to sales and looking for tips and tools, or a seasoned executive open to refreshers and reminders.
 No matter your goal, sales success starts with your foundation and ability to build relationships.
 Learning about your prospective members, clients and customers is a first step in building those relationships and is often the key in converting prospects to new business.

 We know that relationship builds trust and credibility, and that most people do business with people they like, know, and trust.
 So, as you identify prospective members, clients and customers are your strategies transactional or relational?

 Here are 5 tips or reminders to help you proactively form member, client, and customer relationships:

 - Build rapport.
 Get to know the person as well as the business.

 - Keep the conversation going.
-Relationship happens when you talk to your member’s throughout the year regarding whatâ€™s important to them.
-Personal contact and engagement is essential, especially for your 1st and 2nd year members.
+Relationship happens when you talk to your clients throughout the year regarding whatâ€™s important to them.
+Personal contact and engagement are essential.

 With relationship, you arenâ€™t simply selling and processing transactions.
-As the member realizes you have their best interests in mind, you gain their trust.
-In turn, your conversations are more relevant, which allows you to interact in ways that benefit the member, rather than just making a transaction.
+As the member or customer realizes you have their best interests in mind, you gain their trust.
+In turn, your conversations are more relevant, which allows you to interact in ways that benefit the client, rather than only processing a transaction or sale.

 Shari PashÂ is the founder of Strategic Solutions for Growth, a training company headquartered in Grand Rapids, MI.
 Shari works with non-profit organizations, associations, and small businesses throughout the U.S. and Canada.Â Connect with ShariÂ to learn more about how she can help your business or organization.